bnsairam/Retail-Sales-Analysis-Dashboard/README.md

-Here is the **final clean COPY-PASTE version** of your detailed README — no extra spacing, no formatting issues, just select → copy → paste into GitHub.

----

 ## Retail Sales Analysis Dashboard

 A fully interactive and visually appealing Excel dashboard designed to analyze retail sales performance, monitor business KPIs, and uncover actionable insights.
 This project demonstrates end-to-end data cleaning, preparation, and dynamic dashboard creation using Microsoft Excel.